nicholaskachur/nicholaskachur.github.io/README.md

-# My website.
+# My Website

-Just a little landing page right now.
+It's just a little landing page for now.

+Note, the HTML and CSS are handwritten right now, so be gentle and do tell if something looks off.